Est. 2025 · A Game by Arcturus Digital Consulting

 COMPLETE — Visual Bible v1.0

-Full design system, character specifications, dual aesthetic architecture, asset priorities for Unity prototype, and age-tier system (KS2/KS3+).
+Full design system, character specifications, dual aesthetic architecture, asset priorities, and age-tier system (KS2/KS3+).
 Available on request to designers and collaborators.

 COMPLETE — Concept Art Volumes I & II